muxsinyusuf/myproject/README.md

 # myproject
 fetchRecordings(): This function makes an HTTP GET request to http://localhost:3000/RECORDINGS/ to retrieve a list of class recordings.
-It returns the response data as a JSON object.
+It returns the response data as a JSON object. deleteVideo(videoId): This function makes an HTTP DELETE request to http://localhost:3000/RECORDINGS/${videoId} to delete a class recording with the given videoId.
+It handles any errors that might occur during the deletion process.